Siemens-Healthineers/K2s/addons/logging/README.md

 ```
 kubectl -n logging port-forward svc/opensearch-dashboards 5601:5601
 ```
-In this case, the logging dashboard UI can be accessed at the following link: http://localhost:5601
+In this case, the logging dashboard UI can be accessed at the following URL: <http://localhost:5601/logging>

 Once the `Home` section appears, navigate to `Menu -> Discover`.
 Now logs can be searched and analyzed.